pivo64/intperf/README.md

 ### Logfile
 You can write a optional logfile in '.csv' style with the parameter `-l filename`  or `--logfile filename`.
 If you put this parameter on last position, you can omit the 'filename'.
 The logfile name is then `ìntperf.csv` on `bootflash:`.

+### Screen refresh
+Resizing the screen while the program is running can lead to a corrupted screen (the content is only partially displayed).
+In this case, press the 'r' button to force a screen refresh.

+### Ending the Program
+The program ends when you press the 'q' key.
+It is possible that the program continues to run for a few seconds, depending on the execution time of the internal CLI command.